Important first impressions for a startup: The Logo and 6 ways to make sure it’s always perfectly presented

 This is one of my favorite examples of how a logo started off ugly, but evolved it self alongside the product, and reached greatness.
 Now most people in the modern digital world immediately recognize that sleek current logo that they have.
-You’re allowed to redesign your logo and re-brand your company as needed, and as things change, but again, all I am saying is, you’ve got to present your logos correctly.
+You’re allowed to redesign your logo and re-brand your company as needed, and as things change, but again, all I am saying is, you’ve got to present your logos correctly when you share it.
 So without further ado:

 1. If you can, design your logo in house.